 Sanctuary and Sexual Misconduct, Harassment, Bullying and Hazing

 Student safety, and encouraging students to report to Putney when students safety is compromised, is of the utmost importance.
-Therefore, students who believe they have experienced sexual misconduct, harassment, bullying, or hazing and wish to report it will not face disciplinary action for conduct concerns connected to the incident(s), such as use of prohibited substances or violating other residential expectations.
-There is no need to specifically request sanctuary from the dean of students in these cases.
+Therefore, students who believe they have experienced sexual misconduct, harassment, bullying, or hazing and wish to report it will not face disciplinary action for their own conduct concerns connected to the incident(s), such as use of prohibited substances or violating other residential expectations.
+There is no need to specifically request sanctuary from the Dean of Students in these cases.
+See "Sanctuary" in the Student Handbook for more information.

 Making a Complaint to Putney